tsawan/blog/src/pages/playing-with-xstate/index.md

 Trying this machine in the visualizer looks like below.
 ![Vis-1](images/state-vis-1.png "State Vis")

-As you can see, there are a total for five states and for each state we have defined the actions (corresponding to toolbar buttons) and transitions to next state.
+As you can see, there is a total of five states, and for each state, we have defined the actions (corresponding to toolbar buttons) and transitions to the next state.
 This is simple and it works.
-We ca use useMachine hook to use this machine in a functional component.
+We can use the useMachine hook to use this machine in a functional component.

 ```jsx
 import { toolbarMachine } from '../components/CoaState'